House Training Your Puppy

 Housebreaking your puppyHouse training your puppy

 In a day or two, you will see that your puppy is only using 1 or 2 of these pads (probably the ones farthest away from his food & bed area.
 Take the 1 pad that is always clean away.
-Few days later, take another away.
-Goal = 1 pad.
+One day later, take another away.
+Goal = 1 pad, better yet no pads.

 Now, when little pup gets the urge, he has to pause, look around for that available puppy pad, go over there & use it.
 Good puppy!
 Good human!

-During this time while your puppy is learning his puppy pads, we can also simultaneously teach him to go outdoors.
+During this time while your puppy is learning his puppy pads, I also simultaneously teach him to go outdoors.
 After every meal and as soon as puppy wakes from his nap, he is going to want to go potty.
 Use this to teach outdoors as much as you can!
 Take him out on a leash at these times when you are home.
 Take him to the same spot, stand there and act very boring so he doesn’t think it’s playtime.
+Pretend you are a fence post.

 Housebreaking your puppy